jackgidding/RepData_PeerAssessment2/RepData_PA2.md

 ![](RepData_PA2_files/figure-html/publicimpactplot-1.png)

 In the plot above, we can see that the top two causes of fatalities are tornado and excessive heat.
 The top two causes of injuries are tornado and tstm wind.
-The number of injuries with the top event, tornado, are 16.2 times that of fatalities.
+The tornado holds the top spot in both fatlities and injuries.
+With that event, the number of injuries are 16.2 times the number of fatalities.
+In fact, tornado account for 46.6% of all fatalities in the top 10 and 72.8% of all injuries in the top 10.
+It also accounts for 37.2% of all fatalities from weather events with fatalities and 65% of all injuries from weather events with fatalities.

+### Impact on Economic Loss

+#### Top 10 Causes of Economic Loss

+#### Plot comparing Fatalities and Injuries

+## Conclusion